Blood test may personalize chemo for colorectal cancer patients

 Summary

-This study tests whether a blood test that detects tumor DNA can help doctors decide how long chemotherapy should last for people with certain types of colorectal cancer.
-About 340 adults with T4N0 or low-risk stage III colorectal cancer will be randomly assigned to standard 3-month chemo or a longer or switched regimen based on their blood test results.
-The goal is to see if this personalized approach improves the chance of staying cancer-free for 2 years.
+This study tests whether using a blood test that detects tumor DNA can help doctors decide how long chemotherapy should last for people with certain types of colorectal cancer.
+About 340 adults with stage II or low-risk stage III colorectal cancer will be randomly assigned to standard chemo for 3 months or a personalized plan based on their blood test results.
+The goal is to see if the personalized approach improves the chance of staying cancer-free for 2 years.

 Disclaimer Read more